 Maricela Morales, Board Chair

 Carlos Lopez is a proud Future Leaders of America alum; He attended FLA summer camp while a student at Adolfo Camarillo High School.
-Carlos earned a Bachelor degree in Business and another in Political Science from California Lutheran University in 2008.
-He is a local Realtor and works with his family’s construction company.
+Carlos attended California Lutheran University for undergraduate studies and Pepperdine University for graduate school.
 He credits much of his success to his involvement with programs like Future Leaders of America and Upward Bound.
 As someone who benefited from such wonderful support programs, Carlos is committed to ensuring that today’s youth have the same opportunities to succeed.

 Vianey Lopez began her involvement with FLA in 2003 when she attended her first camp as a delegate.
 Her involvement continued both at the high school level serving as club secretary and the regional level serving as club president during the 2004-2005 school year.
 Upon graduating from Hueneme High School in 2005, Vianey went on to earn a Bachelor’s degree in Business Administration with a double emphasis in International Business and Travel and Tourism from Loyola Marymount University in 2009.
 After graduating from LMU, Vianey returned to Ventura County and in April 2012 she earned a Masters in Public Policy from Pepperdine University.
 Her latest accomplishment was reached in November 2012 when she was elected to the Hueneme Elementary School District Board.
 Vianey currently works for the Oxnard Downtown Management District and has served on the board of FLA since 2010.